-For further information on this AC, contact CASA's Airworthiness and Engineering Branch, Airworthiness Coordination Section (telephone 131 757).
+For further information or to provide feedback on this AC, visit CASA's contact us page.

 Unless specified otherwise, all subregulations, regulations, Divisions, Subparts and Parts referenced in this AC are references to the Civil Aviation Safety Regulations 1998 (CASR).